BSEC holds meeting with new CSE board

 During the meeting, CSE made a detailed presentation outlining the current state of the stock exchange, including its infrastructure, workforce, and activities.

-Additionally, a separate meeting was held between BSEC and CSE's stakeholder companies and local partners.
+A separate meeting was also held between BSEC and CSE's stakeholder companies and local partners.